thomergil/MultiPressButton/README.md

 - Uses `delay()`
 - Performs long calculations

-Just remember to call `button.process()` regularly to handle any queued events.
-It is OK to call `button.process()` multiple times in a loop.
+Just remember to call `button.update()` regularly to handle any queued events.
+It is OK to call `button.update()` multiple times in a loop.

 ## Interface Styles